leahkemp/documentation/benchmarking_pipelines_resources/benchmarking_pipeline_resources_wintermute.md

 # Benchmarking genomic pipelines - resources

 Created: 2020-09-11 13:37:04
-Last modified: 2020/09/15 17:01:04
+Last modified: 2020/09/18 15:44:31

 - **Aim:** Undertake benchmarking of genomics pipelines to optimise the threading of each rule in the pipelines.
 - **Prerequisite software:** [Conda 4.8.2](https://docs.conda.io/projects/conda/en/latest/index.html), [wget](https://www.gnu.org/software/wget/)
 - **OS:** Ubuntu 16.04 (Wintermute - research server)

-The idea is to run these pipelines ([human_genomics_pipeline](https://github.com/ESR-NZ/human_genomics_pipeline) and [vcf_annotation_pipeline](https://github.com/ESR-NZ/vcf_annotation_pipeline)) against a the Genome In A Bottle (GIAB) sample [NIST7035](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/NA12878/Garvan_NA12878_HG001_HiSeq_Exome/) exome and evaluate the clock time for each step in the pipelines with increased threading to evaluate the point of diminishing return.
-This will also provide overall pipeline run time.
+The idea is to run these pipelines ([human_genomics_pipeline](https://github.com/ESR-NZ/human_genomics_pipeline) and [vcf_annotation_pipeline](https://github.com/ESR-NZ/vcf_annotation_pipeline)) against the Genome In A Bottle (GIAB) sample [NIST7035](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/NA12878/Garvan_NA12878_HG001_HiSeq_Exome/) exome and evaluate the clock time for each step in the pipelines with increased threading to evaluate the point of diminishing return.
+This will also provide overall pipeline run times.
+These tests will be undertaken on Wintermute.

 ## Table of contents